What Is Middle Mile Delivery in 2024? Trends and Software

 Middle mile in logistics refers to the operations necessary to move goods between warehouse facilities.
 Furthermore, middle mile logistics is the supply chain stage before the last mile.
 It entails processes such as:

 So, mid mile logistics it’s a complex logistics transaction with lots of sub-processes that need to be calibrated and perfectly timed so that these middle mile deliveries are always on schedule.
-This is the reason why so many logistics professionals rely on route optimization software such as Route4Me.
+This is the reason why so many logistics professionals rely on enterprise route planning software such as Route4Me.

 For instance, Route4Me enables you to oversee all of your supply chain operations, manage drivers and vehicles, schedule deliveries, plan and optimize middle mile routes, automate route planning, and a lot more.
 Read on to find out how the Route4Me route planner can help you optimize your middle mile delivery.